CopernicusLAC Panama Centre

 The EO services are the result of an intensive phase of interviews and meetings with stakeholders across the LAC region, culminating in various agreements and collaborations to jointly co-develop the services with key institutions.

-This preliminary phase served to introduce the future CopernicusLAC Panama Centre to regional stakeholders, actively involve various actors in the development of the proposed services, and support these stakeholders in leveraging Copernicus satellite data.
+This preliminary phase served to introduce the CopernicusLAC Panama Centre to regional stakeholders, actively involve various actors in the development of the proposed services, and support these stakeholders in leveraging Copernicus satellite data.
 This phase has increased ties within the regional disaster risk reduction (DRR) and Earth Observation (EO) ecosystems for promoting research and generating new products and services based on satellite imagery.

 The project portfolio includes pre-operational applications of the developed services in selected areas throughout the LAC region for the purpose of demonstrating and testing their capabilities and potential.